 The American Academy of Periodontology claims that the bone which surrounded the tooth root starts to deteriorate (resorb) after tooth loss and wearing conventional dentures does not prevent it.
-Only implants, which integrate with the jawbone, helping to keep it healthy and stable.
-Having dental implants, patients can be sure that the jaw would not collapse or shrink.
+Only implants, which integrate with the jawbone, help to keep it healthy and stable.

 All the teeth in a bridge fit together perfectly, do not move or hurt while speaking, drinking or eating and the bite feels stronger and stronger every day.
 There is no artificial palate, so patients feel as if they had natural healthy teeth.
 The prosthesis is also non-removable and requires only regular cleaning, which is brushing and flossing, which enhances the feeling of the naturalness of the teeth.

 Some of many advantages of All on 4 treatment are; immediate effect (temporary teeth between stages), permanent solution, preserving healthy bones, improving the appearance and reducing dental problems